 From the potential for a back injury during a routine lift to making a split-second decision at a client's door, risk is a constant in a caregiver's day.
 But how do we move from simply noticing a hazard to taking concrete action?
 The answer lies in risk assessments.

-We strive to empower those working in the continuing care sector to create safer, healthier workplaces by fostering a culture of safety through evidence-based education, leadership, and collaboration.
+To empower workplaces that provide care to create a culture of safety through evidence-based education, advocacy for safer workplaces, leadership, and collaboration

 Stay up to date